Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 4: Optimize & Minify CSS

-After optimizing our images we are ready to move to page optimization and minify CSS, combine CSS files and asynchronously load CSS to improve CSS delivery.
-First we will change settings to optimize CSS to speed up WordPress website.
+After optimizing our images, we are ready to move to page optimization and minify CSS, combine CSS files and asynchronously load CSS to improve CSS delivery.
+First, we will change settings to optimize CSS to speed up the WordPress website.
 Follow these steps to optimize CSS:

 • Click "LiteSpeed Cache ➜ Page Optimization".